Here is a list of the best marketing tasks for any business. The best marketing habits your marketing person should do.

 - Create a regular marketing reconnaissance schedule.

-- Use Google suggestions.
+- Use Google suggestions when brainstorming content ideas.

 - Interview your audience frequently.